microsoft/Windows-AppConsult-PWALab/Manual/README.md

 4. Let's test the code now.
 Open Chrome, make sure it’s still open on the website.
 Otherwise, digit the URL **http://127.0.0.1:5050** in the address bar and open it.
 5. Refresh the home page a few times.
 You will notice that the last value returned by the REST service will be immediately displayed.
 Once the communication with the REST service is completed, the box will be updated to reflect the new value.

+If you want, you can complete the task by enabling this behavior also for the other 3 boxes.

 ## Exercise 3 - Adding push notifications
 In this exercise we're going to use the Push APIs and the Notification APIs to enable our Progressive Web to receive push notifications from a backend.
 If you have read the introduction about push notifications, you'll remember that the architecture is made by 3 actors: a client application, a backend and a service provided by the platform owner.
 As such, we will need to work on two components in this exercise: